 - Be confident and positive.
 You are there to sell yourself.
 Don't step over the line and become aggressive.

 - Prepare a list of questions to ask the interviewers.

 - Shake hands when you are done, maintain eye contact, and thank the interviewer for his or her time.

-- Follow up with a thank you note or email to each interviewer.
+- Follow up with a thank you email to each interviewer.

 - Be honest with yourself.
 Is this a good fit for you?
 Remember, during an interview, you are interviewing the company just as much as they are interviewing you!

 InterMetro Industries is an Equal Opportunity and Affirmative Action employer.